Pre-K Printable Fun

 Circus Obstacle Course

-You could also use stable laundry baskets upside-down, a balance beam, hoola hoops, jump ropes, or many different household items.
+In addition to a tunnel you could also use stable laundry baskets upside-down, a balance beam, hoola hoops, jump ropes, or many different household items.

 Picture